 15. Japanese horror novelist Koji Suzuki wrote an entire novel printed on a single roll of toilet paper.

-18. Renova, made in Portugal, is the most expensive toilet paper in the world, costing $3 per roll.
+22. Renova, a TP brand made in Portugal, is the most expensive toilet paper in the world, costing $3 per roll.
 It’s three-ply, perfumed, comes in red, black, blue, and green, and is a favorite among celebrities like Beyoncé and Kris Jenner.